HARSH-KUMAR-111/Create-a-Token/README.md

 Total Supply (Supply): This variable tracks the total supply of the tokens.
 Initially, it is set to 0.
 ### Mapping
-Balances (balances): This mapping associates each address with its corresponding token balance.
+Balances (balance): This mapping associates each address with its corresponding token balance.
 The key is an address, and the value is the balance of tokens that address holds.
 ### Functions
 Mint Function (mint): This function increases the total supply of tokens by the specified amount and credits the same amount to the balance of the given address.
 It also emits a Mint event.